justinmitchelltech/justinmitchelltech/README.md

-👋 I'm a mechanical engineer who's developed a software skillset at the intersection of hardware engineering and data science.
+👋 I'm a mechanical engineer who's developing a programming skillset at the intersection of hardware engineering and data science.

 ## Skills
 - Optimization methods